ethiy/proj.city/README.md

 ### Ubuntu `v16.04`

-You can check the projects [docker file](https://github.com/Ethiy/3DSceneModel/blob/master/Dockerfile) for an inspiration.
+You can check the project's [docker file](https://github.com/Ethiy/3DSceneModel/blob/master/Dockerfile) for an inspiration.
 We will use `aptitude` the available package manager for most dependencies:

 * Boost:
     This project uses only  `filesystem` and `system` boost libraries.
 However, since CGAL uses other libraries it may be wise to get all of them: